 As you can see, Google is constantly changing and refining its processes for determining which webpages should be returned for each of the three billion plus searches each day, and in what order those pages should rank.
 According to Google, it will continue refining its processes to bring searchers the best results possible, as quickly as possible.
 What Google doesn’t say leaves many unanswered questions.

 Do you often feel like your organic search rankings are on a roller coaster ride?
 Want to build a trusted website that doesn’t take a performance dive with every major Google algorithm change?
-Check out Forthea’s SEO services and contact us when you’re ready to talk.
+Give our local & organic SEO experts a call and contact us when you’re ready to talk.